-There's a spot in Cumberland Valley that combines the best of dining, outdoor activities and family fun.
+There's a spot in Cumberland Valley that combines the best of dining, outdoor activities, and family fun.
 That small, but fun-filled area, is along the Susquehanna River in Wormleysburg.
-The list of offerings along the Susquehanna River include outdoor dining, boating, mini golf, picnics, baseball, and beautiful landscapes and you can do it all in one spot.
+The list of offerings along the Susquehanna River includes outdoor dining, boating, mini golf, picnics, baseball, and beautiful landscapes and you can do it all in one spot.

-Before crossing the Market Street Bridge into Harrisburg lays three restaurants with indoor and outdoor seating, all three overlooking the Susquehanna River.
-Dukes Riverside Bar and Grille, Dockside Willies, and RockBass Grill all feature their own distinct menu and waterfront features.
+Before crossing the Market Street Bridge into Harrisburg, you will find three restaurants with indoor and outdoor seating, all overlooking the Susquehanna River.
+Dukes Riverside Bar and Grille, Dockside Willies, and RockBass Grill all have their own charm and unique menu options.
 Dukes has long been known as one of the finest outdoor dining restaurants in Central Pennsylvania.
-The atmosphere is really enjoyable anytime of the year and the food variety should please everyone in your party.
+The atmosphere is really enjoyable any time of the year and the food variety should please everyone in your party.
 If you're seeking an elegant ambiance, with great views of the water below and the city skyline above, RockBass Grill is your destination.
-RockBass Grill's wide selection of seafood and steak, along with the stylish vibe, make it a great summer companion.
+RockBass Grill's wide selection of seafood and steak, along with the stylish vibe, make it a great summer option.

 While you overlook the sparkling water you'll probably catch a glimpse of the Pride of the Susquehanna.
 The large red and white paddle-wheel riverboat is available for public and private cruises.
-No reservations are required and tours begin at noon, 1:30pm, and 3:30 pm every day.
+No reservations are required and 45-minutes sightseeing tours begin at noon, 1:30 pm, and 3:00 pm on weekdays and noon, 1:00 pm, 2:00 pm, and 3:00 pm on weekends.

 The Pride of the Susquehanna also offers special themed nights throughout the summer, including murder mysteries, live music cruises, family-themed events, Maryland Blue Crab Cruises, and Brews Cruises.
 Check the Events Calendar for upcoming themed nights.
 The Pride can also be rented for private parties, weddings, meetings, and anniversaries.

-Another destination with fun activities and attractions like an arcade, horse-drawn carriages, mini-golf, baseball, and more is City Island.
-Located on an island between Harrisburg and Wormleysburg, City Island proves all of the summertime fun you can handle.
-City Island hosts multiple sports teams and events, including the Harrisburg City Islanders soccer team and most notably, the Double-A affiliate of the Washington Nationals, the Harrisburg Senators baseball team.
-The Senators play in the newly-renovated First National Bank Field and in recent years have featured former major league pros like Stephen Strasburg and Bryce Harper.
+Another destination with fun activities and attractions like an arcade, batting cages, playground, and mini-golf, is City Island.
+Located on an island in the Susquehanna River between Harrisburg and Wormleysburg, City Island proves all of the summertime fun you can handle.
+City Island hosts the Double-A affiliate of the Washington Nationals, the Harrisburg Senators baseball team.
 The Senators offer great family activities and promotions, including The Cowboy Monkey Rodeo and the Dallas Cowboys Cheerleaders.

 For those looking to swing the bat themselves, a batting cage is available with both baseball and softball pitching speeds.
 Right beside the batting cage is an arcade featuring many classic games and prizes for your winnings.

 City Island provides a great scenic backdrop of the Cumberland Valley on one side and the skyline of Harrisburg on the other.
-Taking a walk around City Island is a great experience, but visitors can also take a ride on the steam train or horse-drawn carriages.
+Taking a walk around City Island is a great experience, but visitors can also take a ride on the steam train.
 Waterfront mini-golf is another family-fun City Island experience.
 This 18-hole course right beside the Susquehanna River adds an exciting and picturesque element to the game.
 There's also a great selection of food vendors, including a summertime must...ice cream!

 The Susquehanna River boasts many outdoor opportunities including boating, jet-skiing and walking trails.
 Enjoy a day on the water by following the Susquehanna River Trail.
-If you'd like to try kayaking but don't have your own, you can rent them for a day at Susquehanna Outfitters, located at City Island.
-Susquehanna Outfitters also rents bicycles, canoes and stand up paddle boards.
-Biking and boating trips can also be guided if scheduled ahead.
+If you'd like don't have your own equipment, you can rent a canoe, kayak, or SUP at Susquehanna Outfitters, located in Wormleysburg.
+Guided boating trips can also be scheduled ahead of time.

-Many other events are held throughout the year at City Island and along Riverfront Park in downtown Harrisburg including the popular Kipona Festival over Labor Day weekend.
+A number of popular events are held throughout the year at City Island and along Riverfront Park in downtown Harrisburg including the Kipona Festival over Labor Day weekend.

 Find these events and others on our Events Calendar.